 Once July rolls around that means our family is about to wrap up birthday party season.
-While I sit down to begin planning birthday #2 for our sweet Amelia (where did time go?!), I wanted to share with you the birthday party planning checklist that has made my life easier.
+While I sit down to begin planning birthday #2 for our sweet Amelia (where did the time go?!), I wanted to share with you the birthday party planning checklist that has made my life easier.

 Birthdays are a special thing in our house.
-It is one day out of the year where we spoil the birthday person to let them know just how special they are.
+It is one day out of the year when we spoil the birthday person to let them know just how special they are.
 We have a whole host of simple traditions for the special one on their actual birthday but the most highly anticipated treat is the birthday party.